aquasecurity/traceeshark/README.md

 ### Live capture

 Tracee live capture is implemented as an external capture program ("extcap" in Wireshark terminology).
-It is listed as "Tracee capture" together with regular network interfaces on the main screen.
+It is listed as ***Tracee capture*** together with regular network interfaces on the main screen.
 It has a settings icon next to it which allows managing Tracee's options before starting the capture.

-#### Preset system
+#### Tracee options

+To control what will be captured, the ***Tracee options*** tab can be used.
+Tracee options can be controlled by selecting a preset, by manually specifying command line options for Tracee, and by using the various selections available.

+##### Presets

-The preset system allows defining a set of options for Tracee that will be used when performing a live capture.
-It can be managed from the "Preset control" tab in the configuration window.
-Use the "Preset" field to select which preset should be used for the capture.
-The ***Default*** preset which is installed with Traceeshark contains a set of useful events for a generic analysis use-case.
+Presets allow defining a set of options for Tracee that will be used when performing a live capture.
+Use the ***Preset*** field to select which registered preset should be used for the capture, or select a custom preset file instead using the ***Preset file*** field.
+The `Default` preset which is installed with Traceeshark contains a set of useful events for a generic analysis use-case.

-Instead of selecting a pre-registered preset, a custom preset file can be used instead.
 A preset file simply contains all of Tracee's command line arguments.

-A custom preset file can be registered to the preset list using the "Update preset from file" option.
-With this option a new preset can be registered based on the name of the selected file, or an existing preset can be updated.

-Additionally, a registered preset can be deleted using the "Delete preset" option.

-:information_source: After registering/updating/deleting a preset, the preset list needs to be updated using the "Reload presets" button.
-The preset lists in "Update preset from file" and "Delete preset" do not update from operations performed by a different option, they will only be updated after reopening the configuration window.
+It can either be selected directly, or placed in the preset directory for it to be listed in the preset selection.

+The preset directory is at `~/.local/lib/wireshark/extcap/tracee-capture/presets` on Linux and Mac and at `%APPDATA%\Wireshark\extcap\tracee-capture\presets` on Windows.

+:information_source: If you're using Wireshark 4.0.x or older on Linux/Mac, the preset directory will be at `~/.config/wireshark/extcap/tracee-capture/presets`.

-#### Manually configured options
+##### Manually configured options

-Tracee options can be configured manually using the "Tracee options" tab.
-It allows to select which event sets to trace, the tracing scope (which processes and containers should be traced) and which artifacts to capture.
+Tracee options can also be configured manually.
+The ***Tracee options*** tab allows to select which event sets to trace, the tracing scope (which processes and containers should be traced) and which artifacts to capture.

-If a more advanced option is desired, the text box at the top allows specifying Tracee command line options directly.
+If a more advanced option is desired, the text box labeled ***Custom Tracee options*** allows specifying Tracee command line options directly.

-:information_source: Any options configured in this tab will be used along with the preset, if selected.
+:information_source: Any options configured will be used along with the preset, if selected.

 ## Build from source